Get Tability: OKRs that don't suck | Learn more →

 • TaskCollaborate with developers to eliminate false positives through code improvements

-How to write your own Website Security OKRs
+How to use Website Security OKRs well

 Tability will scan your OKRs and offer different suggestions to improve them.
 This can range from a small rewrite of a statement to make it clearer to a complete rewrite of the entire OKR.